Recreation Park Complex (Chehalis, Washington): Recreation Park

 The park grounds held a variety of different attractions during its early years.
-A steam locomotive once used by the Cowlitz, Chehalis and Cascade Railway was donated by the company and placed at the venue in 1955.
+A steam locomotive, Chehalis–Centralia Railroad 15, once used by the Cowlitz, Chehalis and Cascade Railway was donated by the company and placed at the venue in 1955.
 The train engine, known locally as the "Old Lady", used to travel between the city and Winston.
 The locomotive was removed in the mid-1980s and became part of a heritage railway, the Chehalis–Centralia Railroad.
 Later that year, a brick war memorial was constructed at Recreation Park.
 Meant to honor service members of all branches of the United States military who perished during wartime, it included a 13 foot spiral monument with an inscribed plaque.
 In 1959, a tree stump meant to be a platform for a visit from President William McKinley was transferred to the park.
 Known in Chehalis as the McKinley Stump, (Note: President McKinley never used the stump due to a cancellation during his trip, however his successor, Theodore Roosevelt, stood atop it for a speech, and William Howard Taft used it as a podium the year before he was elected president.
 See sources.) it was removed in 2007 due to severe damage from carpenter ants.
 An inoperable 1925 American LaFrance firetruck was situated on the grounds for many years, removed due to deteriorating conditions and replaced with a picnic shelter.

 An attempt in 2005 to rename the area as Rotary Recreation Park, due to the organization's long, recognized efforts, was not successful so as to not marginalize other volunteers and groups involved over the park's history.
 Beginning in 2015, feasibility studies were undertaken to plan ahead for a future renovation of the area.
 Attempts to relocate the ballfields from Recreation Park by building new fields at Stan Hedwall Park and subsequently transferring baseball and softball competitions there, did not proceed.